Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

 **Version:** Vitis 2023.1

-Some of the recent Xilinx Platforms have an XDMA feature to bypass the DMA operation and allow the kernels to directly access the host memory as described in `Directly Accessing Host Memory <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Directly-Accessing-Host-Memory>`_.
-The direct host memory access provides an alternate data transfer mechanism compared to XDMA based data transfer and can be useful in some of the scenarios.
+Some of the recent AMD Platforms have an XDMA feature to bypass the DMA operation and allow the kernels to directly access the host memory as described in `Directly Accessing Host Memory <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Directly-Accessing-Host-Memory>`_.
+The direct host memory access provides an alternate data transfer mechanism compared to XDMA-based data transfer and can be useful in some of the scenarios.

 - Custom kernel developers can use their already developed DMA engine as part of their kernel design.
 This specifically helps RTL kernel developers who are looking to reuse existing DMA IP.
 - A platform can be designed even without an XDMA, such as the latest U50-NoDMA platform, providing a thin fixed logic with more available FPGA resources for the user logic or kernels.
 - The data transfer burden can be freed from the host server.
 As a result, the host can spend time on other tasks that might even help in overall application performance.

 For more details about the host memory access feature, refer to `HM in XRT documentation <https://xilinx.github.io/XRT/master/html/hm.html>`_.

 ***********************************
-XRT and Platform version
+XRT and Platform Version
 ***********************************

 The following XRT and U250 platform versions are used for this tutorial design.

 **XRT Version**: 2023.1

 **Platform**: xilinx_u250_gen3x16_xdma_4_1_202210_1